baosystems/dish2/README.md

 ### Configuration

-Dish is configured through a "conf.json" configuration file which must be valid JSON.
+Dish is configured through a *dish.json* configuration file which must be a valid JSON object.
 Example configuration:

 <pre>
 {